vvkeep/JSONConverter/README.md

 Using JSONConverter you will be able to:
 * Convert any valid JSON object to a class of one of the currently supported languages.
 * Format JSON and display JSON with rich text
-* Preview the generated rich content
+* Preview and export the generated rich content
 * Change the root class name.
 * Set a class name prefix for the generated classes.
 * Custom file header include author/date etc.